averykhoo/recipes/in-progress/pie-crust.md

 * 1 cup (230 grams) very cold unsalted butter, cut into 1/2-inch【1.27 cm】 cubes (2 sticks)
 * 4 to 8 tablespoons ice water

-METHOD WHEN MAKING BY HAND
+METHOD WHEN USING FOOD PROCESSOR

-1. Add 1 1/2 cups【355 mL】 flour, salt and sugar (optional) to a medium bowl.
-Stir 2 to 3 times until combined.
+1. Add 1 ½ cups【355 mL】 flour, salt, and sugar (optional) to a food processor.
+Pulse 2 to 3 times until combined.
+The remaining cup of flour will be added later.
-2. Scatter butter cubes over flour and mix briefly with a fork or spatula to coat the butter with flour.
+2. Scatter butter cubes over flour and process until a dough or paste begins to form, about 15 seconds.
+(There should be no uncoated flour).
-3. Cut the butter into the flour with a pastry blender, working mixture until the flour has a coarse, mealy texture similar to fresh bread crumbs.
-About 1 – 2 minutes.
-4. Add remaining 1 cup【237 mL】 of flour.
-Work butter and flour with the pastry blender until flour is evenly distributed.
-About 20 seconds.
-(Dough should look crumbly with pea-sized pieces).
+3. Scrape bowl, redistribute the flour-butter mixture then add remaining 1 cup【237 mL】 of flour.
+Pulse 4 to 5 times until flour is evenly distributed.
+(Dough should look broken up and a little crumbly).
-5. Sprinkle ice water over the mixture — start with 4 tablespoons and add from there.
+4. Transfer to a medium bowl then sprinkle ice water over mixture — start with 4 tablespoons and add from there.
 Using a rubber spatula, press the dough into itself.
 The crumbs should begin to form larger clusters.
 If you pinch some of the dough and it holds together, it’s ready.
 If the dough falls apart, add 2 to 4 more tablespoons of water and continue to press until dough comes together.
-6. Remove dough from bowl and place in a mound on a clean surface.
+5. Remove dough from bowl and place in a mound on a clean surface.
 Work the dough just enough to form a ball.
-Cut ball in half then form each half into discs.
-Wrap each disc with plastic wrap and refrigerate at least 1 hour, and up to 2 days.
-You can also freeze it for up to 3 months (just thaw it overnight in the fridge before using).
+Cut the ball in half then form each half into discs.
+Wrap each disc with plastic wrap and refrigerate for at least 1 hour and up to 2 days.
+You can also freeze it for up to 3 months (just thaw it overnight in the fridge before using it).